-Learn how to upgrade to a newer release of Ubuntu.
-This tutorial demonstrates the steps by upgrading to Ubuntu 20.04 from Ubuntu 19.10 and 18.04.
-You can use the same steps to upgrade from any other supported version.
+This tutorial demonstrates the steps for upgrading to Ubuntu 22.04 from Ubuntu 21.10 and 20.04.
+You can use the same steps to upgrade from any other supported Ubuntu version.

-Things to know about upgrading Ubuntu version to a new release
+Things to know about upgrading the Ubuntu version to a new release

-- All your data and most of the application settings remains the same in the existing system.
-However, making a data backup on external disk is always recommended.
+- All your data and most of the application settings remain the same in the existing system.
+However, making a data backup on an external disk is always recommended.